 Tuesday, 7 July 2009

 Muesli was taken hunched over in the tent.
-We had showers and looked around the camping ground, which was much bigger than we thought, all along the side of the lake for a long way.
+We had showers and looked around the camping ground, which was much bigger than we had thought, stretching along the side of the lake for a long way.

-Later we walked down the road to the hotel in search of coffee, and discovered that we could not get coffee unless we had the full petit déjeuner, a proposition that we agreed to with alacrity.
+Later we walked down the road to the hotel in search of coffee, and discovered that we could not get coffee unless we had the full petit déjeuner, a proposition that we agreed to willingly.

 We sat by the window, high above the leaden ripples of the lake and the thickly forested hills beyond.
 Our coffee came in huge bowls and we had croissants, fresh bread, butter and jam.
 It was definitely the best way to spend a rainy morning.